Would you like to have great window treatment drapes - and save money at the same time?

 Want to know more?
 Here you can learn all about the basics.

-But the great thing about well made treatments is they can look stunning even if the design is simple!
+But the great thing about well made drapes and curtains is they can look stunning even if the design is simple!

 I'll explain how you can have great looking schemes for any situation.
 And the techniques you'll learn will enable you to make any sort of drapery you want.

-If you've never made any draperies before, here's how to get everything ready.
+If you've never made any draperies before, I'll explain how to get everything ready.

-There's no end to the designs you can use.
-I'll show you how to decide on the best ones for your situation.
+There's no end to the designs you can use. and although this can often feel daunting, I'll show you how to decide on the best ones for your situation.

 Even if you don't intend to make your own draperies, you can get some great ideas and then get someone else to make them up for you.